SuperOffice/RESTful-HTTP-Queries/README.md

 }
 ```

-Its also possible to copy variables from $shared and use them in an environment:
+Its also possible to copy/use variables from $shared in an environment:

 ```yaml
 {
     "rest-client.environmentVariables": {